- Home ›

 4. Focus on the Goals You Share

-If you share important assets or responsibilities with your spouse, like children or a family business, you have an active shared interest in their health and success.
+If you share essential assets or responsibilities with your spouse, like children or a family business, you have an active shared interest in their health and success.
 Child custody and child support are important considerations.
-You want the best for your children, and you want them to experience the least amount of stress as a result of your divorce.

 Children often have a difficult time understanding and coping with divorce, and it can be helpful to view the situation through their eyes.
+Ask yourself - What do I want my children to remember when they reflect on our divorce and my behavior during it?

 Co-parenting is a major factor in an amicable divorce.
 You both have your children’s best interests in mind, and you need to create a parenting plan that prioritizes your children’s needs.
+This needs to be between you and your spouse, not the children!

 If you both put aside your feelings regarding each other and consider your children’s feelings first, it’s much easier to navigate the decision-making process.